google/pprof/doc/pprof.md

    for numeric tags.
 * `-tagfocus somecoolregex` accepts a sample iff it has any string tag with `tagkey:tagvalue` string matching the specified regexp.
-* `-tagfocus somecoolregex` accepts a sample iff it has any string tag with `tagkey:tagvalue`.
-In the future, pprof will just match against `tagvalue`;
-  backward compatibility of matching against `tagkey:tagvalue` will be going away.
+* `-tagfocus tagkey:tagvalue` accepts a sample iff it has a string tag named `tagkey` with value `tagvalue` (omitting the fact that anchors need to be added here for full accuracy).
+In the future, backward compatibility of matching against `tagkey:tagvalue` will be going away.
 * `-tagfocus mytag=myvalue1,myvalue2` matches if either of the two tag values are present.